Conservation status: National systems

 In New Zealand, the Department of Conservation publishes the New Zealand Threat Classification System lists.
 As of January 2008 threatened species or subspecies are assigned one of seven categories: Nationally Critical, Nationally Endangered, Nationally Vulnerable, Declining, Recovering, Relict, or Naturally Uncommon.
 While the classification looks only at a national level, many species are unique to New Zealand, and species which are secure overseas are noted as such.

-In Russia, the Red Book of Russian Federation came out in 2001, it contains categories defining preservation status for different species.
+In Russia, the Red Data Book of the Russian Federation came out in 2001, it contains categories defining preservation status for different species.
 In it there are 8 taxa of amphibians, 21 taxa of reptiles, 128 taxa of birds, and 74 taxa of mammals, in total 231.
 There are also more than 30 regional red books, for example the red book of the Altaic region which came out in 1994.

 In South Africa, the South African National Biodiversity Institute, established under the National Environmental Management: Biodiversity Act, 2004, is responsible for drawing up lists of affected species, and monitoring compliance with CITES decisions.
 It is envisaged that previously diverse Red lists would be more easily kept current, both technically and financially.

 In Thailand, the Wild Animal Reservation and Protection Act of BE 2535 defines fifteen reserved animal species and two classes of protected species, of which hunting, breeding, possession, and trade are prohibited or restricted by law.
 The National Park, Wildlife and Plant Conservation Department of the Ministry of Natural Resources and Environment is responsible for the regulation of these activities.

 In Ukraine, the Ministry of Environment Protection maintains list of endangered species (divided into seven categories from "0" - extinct to "VI" - rehabilitated) and publishes it in the Red Book of Ukraine.

 In the United States of America, the Endangered Species Act of 1973 created the Endangered Species List.